0xRetroDev/Unity-Ethereum-Signer-Demo/README.md

 ## Introduction

 In this very simple Unity demo we look at how we can create a new signer (wallet) for our player when he starts the game, and invoke a smart contract method when he collects coins.
 We'll be using the [Unity Ethereum Signer API](https://github.com/nftpixels/Unity-Ethereum-Signer-API).
-Pleae make sure that the server is running and ready to receive requests before proceeding.
+Please make sure that the server is running and ready to receive requests before proceeding.
 <br>